December 5, 2024

 The Fix:

-1. Use a Humidifier: Place a humidifier near the plant to maintain humidity levels above 50%.
+1. Use a Humidifier: Put a humidifier near your peace lily.
+It will help keep the levels above 50%.

 10. Aging Leaves